ztanb/MSSG-Comms/README.md

-**Schematic and Layout for MSSG Communications Sub-team Board Design**
+**Schematic and Layout for MSSG CSDC Communications Sub-team Board Design**

 **_Created using KiCAD, UltraLibrarian Reader_**